 We draw attention to Note 2 to the Financial Statements which describes the basis of accounting.
 The Financial Statements have been prepared to assist the Company in complying with the Jumbo Group financial reporting requirements.
 As a result, the Financial Statements may not be suitable for another purpose.
 Our report is intended solely for the use of the Company and its shareholder and should not be distributed to or used for any other purposes by parties other than the Company and its shareholder.
+To the fullest extent permitted by applicable law, we do not accept and do not assume liability to anyone other than the Company and the Company's sole shareholder for our audit, for this report, or for our opinion.
 Our opinion is not modified in respect of this matter.